 It used to be that dining out as a family was the exception, not the norm.
-But today, more and more families are taking their kids out to dinner.
+But today, more and more families are taking their kids out to restaurants for dinner.
 A survey from Restaurant.com finds nearly 60 percent of parents dine out with their families once a week or more, and 70 percent say that going out with their kids is a great way to spend time with the family.

 With the holiday season fast approaching – kids out of school and family coming in from out of town – life can get a little hectic.
 But it’s also the perfect time to celebrate the pre-holiday with your favorite people.
 Eating dinner at a restaurant helps slow things down, limits distractions, and opens the door to quality family time.
 Everybody wins!
 Kids get a fun adventure.
 Parents catch a break from cooking and cleaning up.
 And the family draws closer, with more time to talk, relax, and enjoy each other.

 Here are seven tips for making a family night out a rewarding experience:

 - Think it through.
 Do your homework!
 Read reviews on Trip Advisor and Yelp.
 Search for restaurants that are good for “families with children.”
 Then, visit the restaurant’s website to review the menu with your family.
 Look for good value for the price.
 Make sure the selections appeal to kids and adults alike, beyond the standard fast-food fare.